 It might not seem like much when there’s food between your chomping teeth, but on average, the human bite can generate up to 180 pounds of pressure.
 As small as your teeth are, they’re among the most resilient parts of your body, and thanks to the roots that support them, teeth can usually absorb this pressure successfully.
 Besides protecting your teeth roots, periodontal tissue also helps keep them steady as they emerge from your jawbone, ending where the crown begins.

-What Bleeding Gums Mean
+What Bleeding Gums Mean to gum health

 Have you ever noticed a little pink mixed in with your saliva when you brush your teeth, even though your toothpaste isn’t the slightest shade of red?
 Your gums probably don’t hurt, so you might not take the warning sign seriously, but when gingival tissue bleeds, you should be concerned.
 As oral bacteria gather along your gum line, they can incite inflammation and damage the connective tissue between your gums and teeth.
 The bacterial infection, known as gingivitis, is a precursor to periodontal disease, and can be spotted by redness, swelling, and occasional bleeding in your gums.